A Relocation Guide for Immigrants in Singapore

-	In addition, Singapore also has six national speciality centres providing cancer, cardiac, eye, skin, neuroscience and dental care.
+In addition, Singapore also has six national specialty centers providing cancer, cardiac, eye, skin, neuroscience and dental care.

-Moreover, Singapore has also put its focus on Traditional Chinese Medicine (TCM) and other traditional or alternative medical treatments in recent years.
+Moreover, Singapore has also focused on Traditional Chinese Medicine (TCM) and other traditional or alternative medical treatments in recent years.

 More details can be found at Singapore’s Ministry of Health’s website.